 Driver of crashed mortuary van charged with drunken driving

-State police say the driver of a mortuary services van involved in crash along Interstate 70 faces drunken driving and other charges.
+State police say the driver of a mortuary services van involved in crash along Interstate 70 in western Indiana faces drunken driving and other charges.
 Police said Tuesday that 49-year-old Matthew J. Fitzthum of Clinton is charged with two counts of operating while intoxicated and one count of reckless driving.

 Add your comments below